 2. Turn the camera on, connect it to your PC, and access the camera root directory when it goes into the "removable disk mode".
 You should see three system folders on the card MOVIE, VIDEO, Syscfg, and also the camera configuration file, syscfg2.txt.
 Do not confuse this with the syscfg folder which is explained below in the Firmware section.

 3. Open the "syscfg2.txt" config text file with a simple (ASCII) text editor (e.g. the familiar "Notepad" text editor for Windows users).
 The file will look similar to this:

 Date format=;set date format,0:YYYY/MM/DD, 1:DD/MM/YYYY, 2:MM/DD/YYYY

-Note: Function key values used by the camera are shown bolded in the square brackets.
+Note: User-variable function key values the camera uses are shown bolded in the square brackets.
 Functions shown may vary with firmware updates, but manual editing is similar.4.
 Replace any number(s) in the square brackets with any valid alternate setting number, shown highlighted to the right of each function.
 At the bottom the version numbers of three important system files are identified. which can be important when manually updating the FW (more on that below).

-NOTE: Except for certain functions which cannot co-exist, invalid numbers or other characters in the square brackets has not shown to cause serious problems, but the camera appears to ignore them or switch to default values.5.
+NOTE: Except for certain functions which cannot co-exist, invalid numbers or other characters in the square brackets has not shown to cause serious problems since the camera should ignore them or use default values.5.
 Save the revised file back to the memory card root directory, but do not change the file name.